beakerbrowser/record-protocols-spec/README.md

 A Record Protocol dat must follow this file structure:

 ```
-/dat.json        - Standard metadata about this site.
+/dat.json        - Standard metadata about the site.
 /proto.json      - Information about the record protocol.
 /schemas/*.json  - Individual JSON-Schema definitions.
 *.js             - (optional) API modules for accessing the recordset.